ROCm/rocDecode/docs/how-to/Use-rocDecode-API.md

 # Using rocDecode API

-All rocDecode APIs are exposed in the two header files: `rocdecode.h` and `rocparser.h`.
+All rocDecode APIs are exposed in the header files: `rocdecode.h` and `rocparser.h`.
 Users can find these header files in the `api` folder in the rocDecode repository.

 The samples use the `RocVideoDecoder` user class provided in `roc_video_dec.h` in the `utils` folder in the rocDecode repository.